Salina-Bee/writers-deck/README.md

 - recommended sections for each card type (e.g. for a character card, recommendations may include "Personality" or "Background")
 - announcements in the User homepage, explaining any new features or changes to existing ones
 - optional notifications when changes are being made by other users
+- internationalization: the Navbar currently has a dropdown for different languages, but this is otherwise not yet implemented

 ### Won't have:
 - AI help assistants/chatbots